This focus on the individual shapes the way in which we carry out our work every day.

-With over 2,500 employees, the ability to reach out to and care for each employee has gone far beyond the capacity of Ralph and Cheryl to do.
-It requires a community of managers and fellow employees to make this vision a reality.
+With over 2,500 employees, the ability to reach out to and care for each employee requires a community of managers and fellow employees to make this vision a reality.

-As such, our employees are not just beneficiaries of programs to serve them, but key leaders maximizing the company’s ability to serve.
-Thus, part of our mission became raising the capacity of this community of people.
+As such, our employees are not just beneficiaries of programs, but are key leaders maximizing the company’s ability to serve the greater good.
+This capacity raising is at the core of our mission to “bear fruit that will last.”

-Managers are our front line to working and serving our employees.
-They are our community leaders, but to do this well, they need to feel empowered, equipped to listen and ready to learn.
-Fundamental training for managers include: Servant Leadership skills, Trauma-informed skill-building, non-toxic charity strategies and more.
-Moreover, every year well over 100 Broetje employees attend regular English as a Second Language classes where they are paid for their time in class.
+Managers are our front line to working with and serving our employees.
+They are our community leaders.
+But to do this well, they need to feel empowered, equipped to listen and ready to learn.
+Fundamental training for managers includes: Servant Leadership development, trauma-informed skill-building, non-toxic charity strategies and more.

-Whether planning company events, helping coordinate our Matching Fund, directing donations, or providing oversight to the company clinic, these are just a few of the many ways for employees to step outside of their normal work and become part of a team leading important company efforts.
+Whether planning company events, helping coordinate our Employee Matching Fund, or providing oversight to the company clinic, these are just a few of the many ways employees step outside of their normal work and become part of a team leading important company efforts.

-Our employees’ and their children’s education is important to the organization and Broetje Orchards offers opportunities to advance it:
+Our employees’ and their children’s education is important to the organization and FirstFruits Farms supports these efforts: